 Pet microchipping has become an extremely popular and important task that dog and cat owners have done for their animals.
-If you are interested in having this procedure conducted for your own pet, contact Burke Animal Clinic in Burke to make an appointment with our veterinarian for an initial consultation.
+If you are interested in having this procedure conducted for your own pet, contact Burke Animal Clinic to make an appointment with one of our veterinarians for an initial consultation.
 Here is some information about microchipping so you understand its importance and how the process is done.

 What Microchipping Is All About

 Microchipping is the process of having a small implant placed in your pet’s skin.
-Your contact information is taken and entered into a database with a unique number that belongs to your pet.
-This information is then uploaded directly to the chip.
+Your pet’s microchip will have a unique number that belongs to only your pet.
 If your pet becomes lost, the chip can be scanned with a reader by a vet or humane society workers.
 If your pet is found, you can then be contacted.

 How Microchipping Can Save Your Pet